Yvonne Richmond Tulloch talks about how her personal experience led her to become a facilitator for the Bereavement Care Awareness course

 I’ve realised our society has little understanding these days of grief and the issues of bereavement.
 Often, rather than receiving the support they need to rebuild their lives, bereaved people can be met with obstacles and difficulties which only increase their problems further.

-I am delighted therefore, that Care for the Family has developed a course to equip churches to provide bereavement support because it is such a key role for the church, and I’m pleased to have become a facilitator.
+I am delighted therefore, that Care for the Family has developed training to equip churches to provide bereavement support because it is such a key role for the church, and I’m pleased to have become a facilitator.

 Bereavement Care Awareness is training for church leaders or anyone who might find themselves supporting bereaved people, where they can gain understanding of the issues and learn how to offer effective support.